srashadddd/pong-game/README.md

 # Terminal Pong Game in C

-A simple Pong game implemented in C, playable in your terminal using ASCII graphics and the [ncurses](https://invisible-island.net/ncurses/) library!
+A simple Pong game implemented in C, playable in your terminal using ASCII graphics and the [ncurses](https://invisible-island.net/ncurses/) library

 ## Features